kelda/dksnap/README.md

 line tools.

 #### Share Snapshots
-Share snapshots.
 Because `dksnap` stores all of the snapshot information in a `docker` image, you can share your snapshot by pushing and pulling to Docker registries just like you would any other Docker container.

 #### Volume Awareness
 Snapshots are volume aware.
 The official database images all store their data